zpetko63/Petko-Data-Science-Portfolio/TidyData-Project/README.md

 ## Dataset Description

 -   **Source:** The dataset "Federal R&D Budgets" (`fed_rd_year&gdp.csv`) was adapted from a [GitHub repository](https://github.com/rfordatascience/tidytuesday/tree/main/data/2019/2019-02-12).
--   **Content:** It contains federal Research and Development (R&D) spending as a percentage of GDP, broken down by department and year.
+-   **Content:** It contains federal Research and Development (R&D) spending, broken down by department and year in wide format.
--   **Preprocessing:** The initial data was in a wide format, with each year's spending as a separate column.
-The preprocessing involved renaming columns, melting the data to a long format, and converting the year column to numeric.

 ## Data Cleaning and Tidy Process

-The data was transformed to meet tidy data principles:
+The data was transformed to be tidy using the following steps:

-1.  **Loading Data:** The raw CSV file was loaded into a pandas DataFrame.
+1.  **Load Data:** The raw CSV file was loaded into a pandas DataFrame.
-2.  **Renaming Columns:** Column names were simplified to just the year.
+2.  **Rename Columns:** Column names were simplified to just the year instead of the given long name.
 3.  **Melting Data:** The DataFrame was melted to create `department`, `Year`, and `Spending` columns.
 4.  **Numeric Year:** The `Year` column was converted to a numeric data type.